thurstonsand/scala-cass/README.md

 val sWithDefault: String = aRow.getOrElse[String]("s", "defaultValue")
 ```

-and perhaps most helpfully, allows extraction of an entire Row directly into a case class
+and perhaps most helpfully, allows extraction of an entire Row directly into a case class.
+Note that no column parameter is passed to these functions, since it is acting on the entire row, not on a single column

 ```scala
 // given the table definition